TrshPuppy/TrshPuppy/README.md

 ### Be curious and look around!
 If you have any questions, concerns, or criticism feel free to message me whenever and whatever you like!

+## P.S.
+You may find some Easter Eggs in my code.
+Ask me about them!